A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Generator Output

-When clicking the Generate Freuency File or Generate Study Plan buttons you will be presented with these options:
+When clicking the Generate Priority File or Generate Study Plan buttons you will be presented with these options:

 generator-output-dialog.png

-The output file is automatically set to be in the [anki profile folder]/frequency-files/ folder.
-Any frequency files or study plans that are placed in this folder can be selected in the note filter: morph priority settings.
+The output file is automatically set to be in the [anki profile folder]/priority-files/ folder.
+Any priority files or study plans that are placed in this folder can be selected in the note filter: morph priority settings.

 You can name the file whatever you want as long as it has a .csv extension, e.g. ja-freq.csv.